 This is the foul secret that Julia uncovers in her investigations.
 Not that it is truly a secret, rather it’s a piece of history the French would like to forget.
 Many of the older people Julia attempts to speak with do not want to admit that their parents did anything that would now seem morally reprehensible.
 Again and again she runs into decades of lies and rationalisation.
 The structure of this tale is challenging.
 Jumping back and forth between time periods requires some alertness on the part of the audience.
 The first half of the film is the most powerful, dealing as it does with the terrible events that occurred inside the Velodrome and later at the Beaune-la-Rolande camp.
 The last third of the film is curious; both Julia and Sarah’s story lose their dramatic force to some degree.

 Ten year old Sarah is played with amazing focus by Mélusine Mayance.
 She is heart-breakingly perfect in the role.
 Kristin Scott Thomas’s Julia is a difficult part because she is mostly the observer and chronicler of distant events, however she achieves this with her customary skill and attention to detail.

 SARAH’S KEY is at times a harrowing experience.
 It is an attempt to understand events that defy comprehension.
 The death of millions can seem like a mere number to those of us who weren’t there.
 Telling the story through the eyes of a child makes enormous events more understandable.
 Can people really learn the lessons of history?
 SARAH’s KEY makes you hope that we can.

 SARAH’S KEY is in French with English subtitles.
 It runs for 111 minutes.
-It has opened in Western Australia and is released in the rest of the country on Thursday December 23rd.
-I rated it 3.5/5.
+I rated it 7/10.